dawg/site/guide/user_guide.md

 ## Instruments
 Instruments are used as a starting point for different sounds.
 To create a new instrument, navigate to the `Instruments` panel and click the `Add Instrument` button.
 This will find a unique name and append a new synthesizer to the instrument list.
 Using the controls, you can mute the instrument, adjust its gain and panning values, and assign the instrument to a channel (see [Mixer](#mixer)).
 To change the oscillator, double-click anywhere on the instrument.
 This will expand the area and display a dropdown where you will be able to select a new oscillator type.
 Double-click again to close the expanded area.

-Currently, we only support our integrated synthesizers and do support other sources such as SoundFonts and VSTs (see [here](/guide/troubleshooting.html#does-vusic-support-vsts) for more information).
+Currently, we only support our integrated synthesizers and do support other sources such as SoundFonts and VSTs (see [here](/guide/troubleshooting.html#does-DAWG-support-vsts) for more information).

 ## Playlist
-`Playlists` are a core feature of Vusic's audio system.
+`Playlists` are a core feature of DAWG's audio system.
 Similar to FL Studio, the playlist represents the overall composition and may contain [Automation Clips](#automation-clips), [Audio Files](#audio-files), and [Patterns](#patterns).
 To learn more about sequencing elements in the `Playlist`, visit the [Sequencer](#sequencer) section.

 ### Adding Elements
 [Audio Files](#audio-files) and [Patterns](#patterns) are added to the `Playlist` through a drag-and-drop mechanism.
 Open up either of the `Audio Files` or `Patterns` tabs and drag the [Audio File](#audio-files) or [Pattern](#patterns) the desired location within the `Playlist`.
 See the [Automation Clip](#automation-clips) section to learn how to add [Automation Clips](#automation-clips) to the `Playlist`.

 ## Automation Clips
-Automation clips allow you to automate parameters found within Vusic's interface.
-When `VST` support is added (see [here](/guide/troubleshooting.html#does-vusic-support-vsts)), you will also be able to automate any parameter found within third-party synthesizers or effects.
+Automation clips allow you to automate parameters found within DAWG's interface.
+When `VST` support is added (see [here](/guide/troubleshooting.html#does-DAWG-support-vsts)), you will also be able to automate any parameter found within third-party synthesizers or effects.
 To automate a value, right click on the item you would like to automate and select `Create Automation Clip`.
-Vusic will find the first available track in the [Playlist](#playlist) and create a new `Automation Clip`.
+DAWG will find the first available track in the [Playlist](#playlist) and create a new `Automation Clip`.
 If the loop start and end bounds are set within the `Sequencer`, the `Automation Clip` will respect those bounds when created.

 <img-modal src="https://i.ibb.co/xzWmjp0/automation.png" alt="Automation Clip"></img-modal>
 > An automation clip for the instrument volume.